open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

    itself in this case, otherwise the View will be calculated incorrectly.
-2. When the cost of remembering all streams `attributes` becomes too high, reset the View and all its state, give it a new start timestamp, and let the caller see a a gap in the stream.
+2. When the cost of remembering all streams `attributes` becomes too high, reset the View and all its state, give it a new start timestamp, and let the caller see a gap in the stream.

 When considering this matter, note also that the metrics API has a recommendation for each asynchronous instrument: [User code is